 Drizzle in fascinating wildlife and captivating sunsets and you have the perfect recipe for a romantic picnic date.
 So grab your picnic basket filled with homemade or neighborhood bites and head to one of the best parks in Tampa Bay.
 Now’s the perfect time to find a plot of shade to enjoy an open-air feast.

 Picnic Tip: Put your basket together with goods from a local farmers market.

 Best Tampa Bay Parks for Picnics

-Here are our favorite spots for the perfect picnic date in and around Tampa:
+Here are our favorite romantic picnic spots for the perfect date in and around Tampa:

 The name says it all.
 Honeymoon Island State Park is a romantic undeveloped barrier island off the Dunedin Causeway right on the Gulf of Mexico.
 This glorious nature-inspired state park is home to 385 acres of raw natural beauty, including four miles of pristine white sands, stunning mangroves, tidal flats, a slash pine forest and a 2.5-mile Osprey trail ideal for bird watching.
 It’s one of our absolute favorite Tampa Bay parks.

 The beach is the perfect place to throw down a picnic blanket for a romantic picnic, but there are plenty of other spaces to nosh if you don’t like the sand.
 Pick up wine and fish and chips at either of the park’s cafes which also rent kayaks, bikes and beach chairs.

 FYI: Alcohol is only permitted in the vicinity of the cafes.
 You’ll love walking hand-in-hand along the warm Gulf waters with someone special.
 A perfect day!
 Parking is $8.